akkexd/akkexd/README.md

 - 👋 Hi, I’m Aung Khant Ko
 - 👀 I’m interested in Robotics and Artificial Intelligence
-- 🌱 I’m currently learning computer science at UoPeople
-- 💞️ I’m looking to collobrate on research work in embedded system
+- 🌱 I’m Robotics and AI Engineering Student @King Mongkut's Institute of Technology Ladkrabang
-- 📫 How to reach me aungkko.edu@gmail.com
+- 📫 reach me at aungkko.edu@gmail.com

 <!---
 akkexd/akkexd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.